Appendix I: Identifying the Scholarly Literature

 Lipson lists a number of them on his website:

-and WMD; and various websites related to issues like nuclear
+related to issues like nuclear nonproliferation and international political

-nonproliferation and international political economy.
-Lipson also has a page of his own, loaded
+economy.
+Lipson also has a page of his

-with links, devoted to questions relating to the Middle East (including
+own, loaded with links, devoted to questions relating to the Middle East (including

 terrorism issues).
 On terrorism, see